binarygeek119/PiFmRds-WebApp/README.md

 # PiFmRds Web Application | Realtime Playback Monitoring | Live Hardware Health Monitoring (v4)

+edited to run on raspberry pi 3 and raspberry pi zero 2 only this edit was made for the pi zero 2 also fixed typo in install

 This package provides a web interface to control the PiFmRds FM transmission software on a Raspberry Pi OS Lite.
 The application allows you to upload audio files, schedule playback, and monitor the FM transmission status in real-time.
 New feature for Live / Realtime Monitoring of Hardware Health has been added.

 ## Video Tutorials (Installation and Usage)